 They offer a beautifully presented modern take on fish and chips, that doesn’t cut down on portion sizes.

 Enjoy your meal as you immerse yourself in the wonderful world of Bill Shankly within this striking restaurant.
 Gain a unique insight into the legendary football manager’s life, viewing his personal typewriter, reading letters to and from his fans and take a look at his OBE, plus many more.
 The ultimate football experience in Liverpool.

-Each dish can be complemented by our wide drinks selection, which includes ice cold beers, tasty cocktails and a variety of spirits, each created by our talented mixologists.
+Each dish can be complemented by their wide drinks selection, which includes ice cold beers, tasty cocktails and a variety of spirits, each created by the talented mixologists.

 Where: Albert Dock